 In esophageal squamous cell neoplasia (SCN), ER should only be carried out if the carcinoma is limited to the mucosal layer as has been shown in several publications.3

 Accurate staging is mandatory before endoscopic treatment of early esophageal cancer.
 Essential to the staging procedure is a careful evaluation of the neoplastic borders of the lesion using a high-resolution endoscope and a thorough search for multifocal neoplasia.
 In addition, the macroscopic type of the lesion should be determined, as it has been shown to have significant correlation with infiltration depth.4 Granularity, surface nodularity, and deep depressions have been associated with invasive lesions in patients with SCN.5 Narrow-band imaging (NBI) is a method where narrow bandwidths of blue and green light are used.
 The depth of light penetration into the tissue is dependent on its wavelength.
 This technique relies on vascularity to predict the depth of a lesion.
 Intrapapillary capillary loops (IPCLs) seen on NBI can predict the depth of invasion in SCN based on the irregularity and dilations of capillary loops.2 Conventional endoscopic ultrasound (EUS) and EUS with miniprobes (20 or 30 MHz) can be carried out to evaluate the depth of infiltration and the lymph node status of the tumor.
 However, the accuracy of T staging is limited, particularly for distinguishing between the important stages of T1 m and T1 sm.
-The diagnostic accuracy of submucosal cancer ranges from 33% to 85%.6 Underdiagnosis by EUS has been shown in 12.5% to 67% of cases.7 In contrast, EUS is highly accurate in differentiating T1 and ...
+The diagnostic accuracy of submucosal cancer ranges from 33% to 85%.6 Underdiagnosis by EUS has been shown in 12.5% to 67% of cases.7 In contrast, EUS is highly ...